sciactive/pform/README.md

 Layouts
 -------

-Pines Form has two different layout options, Inline (default) and Block.
+PForm has two different layout options, Inline (default) and Block.
 To use block layout for an entire form, add the `pf-layout-block` class to the `pf-form` element.
 To use block layout for an individual element, add the `pf-layout-block` class to a `pf-element` element.

 Headings
 --------